Fionn-Orourke/SOC-FPGA/index.md

 ### Template Code

-The given Verilog code templates handled basic VGA timing, producing fixed-color stripes on the VGA monitor.
+The given colour stripes code template handled basic VGA timing, producing fixed-color stripes on the VGA monitor.
 The templates provided a clear separation between timing generation (sync signals, row and column counting) and the color logic, which allowed for easy experimentation with various display effects.
 The VGA interface operates by outputting color information for each pixel at just the right time, synchronized with horizontal and vertical sync pulses.
 This requirement for precise timing was a critical factor when introducing animation to the design.
-*(Consider inserting a screenshot showing the template code or waveform)*

 ### Simulation

 Simulation was performed using Vivado’s built-in tools, allowing verification of both the VGA timing generation and static image output before moving to more complex behaviour.
 Key signals such as row/column counts, and color outputs were examined for correctness.
-*(Insert a simulation waveform image if available)*
+(i cannot show a simulation waveform as each time i attempt to run behavioral simulation Vivado crashes)

 ### Synthesis